 4. Diskit Monastery

-Over looking the entire valley is a towering status of the Maitreya Buddha, also referred to as the future Buddha.
+Overlooking the entire valley is a towering statue of the Maitreya Buddha, also referred to as the future Buddha.
 A must stop while in Nubra.
 The view from the monastery complex will simply blow your mind.

 5. Dune Biking

 Dubbed as the world’s highest dune biking in the world.
 While along the drive from Kalsar to Diskit in Nubra Valley is a flat stretch of land with white desert sand which is used to run the buggies around the dunes.